brillout/wildcard-api/readme.md

    app.use(wildcard(getContext));

    // `getContext` is called on every API request and allows you to define the `context` object.
-   // `req` is Express' object that holds information about the HTTP request. async function getContext(req) {
+   // `req` is Express' request object async function getContext(req) {
-     // The `context` object is available to your endpoint functions as `this`. const context = {};
+     const context = {};
      // Authentication middlewares usually make user information available at `req.user`. context.user = req.user;